 - Enjoy the game of improvisation, play with the present moment in a creative way, and connect with the joy of living and increase our well-being.

-OPEN to people, with and without experience in dance and/or meditation, who are interested in exploring themselves through the body-mind to awaken greater body awareness and mental clarity.
+OPEN to everybody, with and without experience in dance and/or meditation, who are interested in exploring themselves through the body-mind to awaken greater body awareness and mental clarity.
 It can be a tool for both creative expression and personal growth.
 The resources offered by this methodology can be applied in our personal and professional fields (artistic, pedagogical, therapeutic).

 The sessions begin with a first part of movement to connect with our the body, then continue with meditation to let us feel in the present moment and end with a third dynamic of Contemplative Movement where the material from this methodology is gradually introduced .